sr/git-wiki/README.markdown

 * DONE: allow optional asterisk in front of TODO
 * TODO: group included lists by project
 * TODO: merge and resort tasks from subsequent INCLUDE statements
+* DONE: gather all tasks from all pages with `INCLUDE wiki:all`
 * TODO: gather all the remaining (not referenced) tasks into `task inventory` page

 ### No wiki words